Every aspect of supporting you while you are a student at the University of Edinburgh, from your online profile to your personal tutor.

 My Personal Tutor

 Every undergraduate and taught postgraduate student has a Personal Tutor, a member of the teaching staff who provides academic guidance and support.
-Your Personal Tutor is there to help you make the most of your studies as an individual as you progress through your university career.
+Your Personal Tutor is there to help you make the most of your studies as you progress through your university career.

 How to make a complaint